paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-033-acquisition-construction-and-alteration.md

 (3) **Educational activities.—** — The terms “educational activities” includes the operations of libraries, schools, day care centers, laboratories, and lecture and demonstration facilities.

-(4) **Historical, architectural, or cultural significance.—** — The term “historical, architectural, or cultural significance” includes buildings listed or eligible to be listed on the National Register established under section 101 of the National Historic Preservation Act ([16 U.S.C.
-470a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470a&num=0&edition=prelim)).
+(4) **Historical, architectural, or cultural significance.—** — The term “historical, architectural, or cultural significance” includes buildings listed or eligible to be listed on the National Register established under chapter 3021 of title 54.

 (5) **Recreational activities.—** — The term “recreational activities” includes the operations of gymnasiums and related facilities.